finite-element/finite-element-course/doc/source/9_mixed_problems.rst

 This in turn enables us to write `w\in W` in the form `w=w_i\omega_i` as we would expect for a function in a finite element space.
-The Cartesian product structure of the mixed space `W` means that the first `n` coefficients are simply the coefficients of the `V` basis functions, and the latter `m` coefficients correspond to the `V` basis functions.
+The Cartesian product structure of the mixed space `W` means that the first `m` coefficients are simply the coefficients of the `V` basis functions, and the latter `n` coefficients correspond to the `Q` basis functions.
 This means that our full mixed finite element system is simply a linear system of block matrices and block vectors.
 If we disregard boundary conditions, including the pressure constraint, this system has the following form: